A Sketch-Loop is a sketch that does not have breaks and the Points that join the sketch-elements are merged into one Point.

 You CANNOT merge three Points into one Point - for example, the ends of three Lines or Arcs - you have a 'Branch-Point'.
 A Branch-Point is not O.K.

-You CAN merge two Points, then make a Point at the end of a Line or Arc to be Coincident with the merged Point.
+You CAN merge two Points, then make a different Point become Coincident.
 This is NOT a Branch-Point.

 A sketch-element can not cross another sketch-element in the same sketch-loop.